Analytify/wp-analytify/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the Google Analytics Dashboard By Analytify plugin and get it working.

 = 1) Install =

 = Modern Way: =
 1. Go to the WordPress Dashboard "Add New Plugin" section.
-2. Search For "analyify".
+2. Search For "Google Analytics Dashboard By Analytify".
 3. Install, then Activate it.

 = Old Way: =